ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Day 209 of Learning Android — Understanding Static and Dynamic Applications - <a href="https://medium.com/@payalmehra3522/day-209-of-learning-android-understanding-static-and-dynamic-applications-654fd21dab56?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I taught our AI app builder to set up Supabase by itself - <a href="https://ahmadmukhtiardev.medium.com/i-taught-our-ai-app-builder-to-set-up-supabase-by-itself-635624c093e9?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Payal Mehra`**
+✍️ **posted by `Ahmad Mukhtiar`**

-<blockquote>Yesterday, I learned about frontend and backend and how different parts of an application communicate with each other.
+<blockquote>Sign-in, tables and row-level security for a Flutter app — from one prompt, and what we learned about doing it safely
 Continue reading on Medium »</blockquote>

 <h3>2.
-Most AI Agents Don’t Really Know Flutter.
-The Flutter Team Just Handed Them a Manual - <a href="https://medium.com/@ahirlog/most-ai-agents-dont-really-know-flutter-the-flutter-team-just-handed-them-a-manual-ed694a24a091?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+You Don’t Need a Container to Do Dependency Injection - <a href="https://medium.com/@rodrigo.msdos/you-dont-need-a-container-to-do-dependency-injection-d29664545b33?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Ahir`**
+✍️ **posted by `Rodrigo Cristiano Oliveira`**

-<blockquote>You ask your AI agent to fix a “RenderFlex overflowed” error.
-It confidently wraps something in a SingleChildScrollView.
-The…
+<blockquote>Part 5 of a series where I document what I’m studying to go from mid-level to senior .NET developer.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Projeto de Parceria Itaú — Design Responsivo e Múltiplas Telas (Módulo 25) - <a href="https://medium.com/@pamella.marafigo/projeto-de-parceria-ita%C3%BA-design-responsivo-e-m%C3%BAltiplas-telas-m%C3%B3dulo-25-98f54e1c6c23?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Wind before weather: how I stopped letting the forecast pick my stand - <a href="https://medium.com/@connor_43960/wind-before-weather-how-i-stopped-letting-the-forecast-pick-my-stand-ccd2beb5a4a0?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pâmela Marafigo`**
+✍️ **posted by `Knox Studios`**

-<blockquote>Nesta etapa do curso de UI/UX Design da EBAC, dei continuidade ao projeto de parceria com o Itaú, levando as quatro soluções que já havia…
+<blockquote>A field note on scent cones, legal light, and planning hunts without a social feed
 Continue reading on Medium »</blockquote>

-<h3>4. ✨Claude Writes Great Code, But What About Security?
-Is Your App Really Ready for 50,000 Users? - <a href="https://medium.com/@kubra26kara/claude-writes-great-code-but-what-about-security-is-your-app-really-ready-for-50-000-users-2428766c6137?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Not Every AI Decision Needs a Full Language Model.
+We’ve Been Saying That for a While - <a href="https://medium.com/@dan_appmakersceo/not-every-ai-decision-needs-a-full-language-model-weve-been-saying-that-for-a-while-0d70748beecc?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kübra Kara`**
+✍️ **posted by `Dan Haiem`**

-<blockquote>We are getting along great with our AI assistants.
-With just a few prompts, we are generating React components and spinning up Node.js…
+<blockquote>Someone on our team sent me a link last week with the message “have you seen Jev engineering yet,” and my first thought was, honestly…
 Continue reading on Medium »</blockquote>

 <h3>5.
-I shipped a Flutter package, forgot about it, and a year later it had ~12,000 downloads a month - <a href="https://medium.com/@guruprasathjay/i-shipped-a-flutter-package-forgot-about-it-and-a-year-later-it-had-12-000-downloads-a-month-61bfbbe8774e?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a 2D Stealth Heist Game for Android & iOS with Kotlin Multiplatform - <a href="https://medium.com/@malithabandara05/building-a-2d-stealth-heist-game-for-android-ios-with-kotlin-multiplatform-4122904a4c94?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Guruprasathjay`**
+✍️ **posted by `Malithabandara`**

-<blockquote>The story of flutter_accessibility_scanner: what I built, what I got wrong, and how I rebuilt it
+<blockquote>How we broke out of the typical “CRUD app” mold to build Infiltrate: Shadow Heist — featuring a hybrid Compose Multiplatform UI…
 Continue reading on Medium »</blockquote>

 <h3>6.
-My Tesla kept telling me to pay attention.
-So I made an app with a cat. - <a href="https://medium.com/@jurrien.saelens_8951/my-tesla-kept-telling-me-to-pay-attention-so-i-made-an-app-with-a-cat-50894a90feff?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Is Legacy Code: The Definition Everyone Quotes Was Written for a World That No Longer Exists - <a href="https://medium.com/@abied.abiad/what-is-legacy-code-the-definition-everyone-quotes-was-written-for-a-world-that-no-longer-exists-7ef5738841c1?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jurrien Saelens`**
+✍️ **posted by `Abdulrahman Mohamed`**

-<blockquote>The idea for Pomolume came to me while driving my Tesla with FSD.
+<blockquote>Why code without tests cannot explain the codebase you shipped fourteen months ago, and the definition that can
 Continue reading on Medium »</blockquote>

 <h3>7.
-Mobile App Development Services in Lucknow: Building Scalable Apps for Modern Businesses - <a href="https://medium.com/@codersarth/mobile-app-development-services-in-lucknow-building-scalable-apps-for-modern-businesses-33e1e97e2ca1?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Mobile App Won’t Be the Interface Anymore: The Rise of AI Agents - <a href="https://medium.com/@choudharymanisha047/your-mobile-app-wont-be-the-interface-anymore-the-rise-of-ai-agents-c7203b7a0257?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodersArth Technologies`**
+✍️ **posted by `Manisha choudhary`**

-<blockquote>Mobile applications have become an important part of how businesses interact with customers, manage operations, sell products, and deliver…
+<blockquote>For years, as mobile developers, we have been solving the same problem.
 Continue reading on Medium »</blockquote>

 <h3>8.
-Build Your First Android App with Codex and VS Code From Scratch to a Real Device - <a href="https://medium.com/@rintoprie/build-your-first-android-app-with-codex-and-vs-code-from-scratch-to-a-real-device-a0ded34cd1b4?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mobile App Development Cost With Payment Gateway Integration Guide - <a href="https://medium.com/@vishal.isynbus01/mobile-app-development-cost-with-payment-gateway-integration-guide-93e708ec8d13?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rinto Priambodo`**
+✍️ **posted by `Web & Mobile App Development Services`**

-<blockquote>Android development is usually associated with Android Studio.
-It provides almost everything we need: an editor, Android SDK management…
+<blockquote>Do you want a mobile app that allows you to make payments easily and securely?
+Know the mobile app development cost and payment gateway…
 Continue reading on Medium »</blockquote>

 <h3>9.
-Android Emulator for iPad: Online Emulators, Cloud Devices, and Other Options - <a href="https://medium.com/@riturajputoffcl/android-emulator-for-ipad-online-emulators-cloud-devices-and-other-options-43bb2b883ce2?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Every iOS Developer Should Know This Developer Option - <a href="https://levelup.gitconnected.com/every-ios-developer-should-know-this-developer-option-a0dd3c819cab?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ritu Rajput`**
+✍️ **posted by `Rushikesh Suradkar`**

-<blockquote>An Android emulator for iPad generally refers to a cloud-based or remote solution that lets you access and interact with an Android…
+<blockquote>Network Link Conditioner shows you how your app behaves when the internet becomes slow, unstable, or unreliable.
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-4 Flagship Phones Under ₹40K Now at ₹30K - Best Deals 2026 - <a href="https://medium.com/@gouravporiya460/4-flagship-phones-under-40k-now-at-30k-best-deals-2026-6829d10ee961?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+You Approved One Permission.
+Android Added More Later Without Asking. - <a href="https://medium.com/h7w/you-approved-one-permission-android-added-more-later-without-asking-928157694e0d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `FLOWTECH OFFICIAL`**
+✍️ **posted by `Short Lived`**

-<blockquote>was checking Flipkart yesterday, just casually browsing, and I did a double take.
+<blockquote>You grant an app access to your contacts once.
+Months later, after an update, it can do things with that same permission group you didn’t…
-Continue reading on Medium »</blockquote>
+Continue reading on T3CH »</blockquote>

 <h3>2.
-AI Can Write Your React Native App.
-Expo Wants to Help It Ship Too. - <a href="https://medium.com/@adsalihac/ai-can-write-your-react-native-app-expo-wants-to-help-it-ship-too-26ca200b1546?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Wind before weather: how I stopped letting the forecast pick my stand - <a href="https://medium.com/@connor_43960/wind-before-weather-how-i-stopped-letting-the-forecast-pick-my-stand-ccd2beb5a4a0?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AHMED SALIH AC`**
+✍️ **posted by `Knox Studios`**

-<blockquote>AI coding tools are getting surprisingly good at writing React Native code.
+<blockquote>A field note on scent cones, legal light, and planning hunts without a social feed
 Continue reading on Medium »</blockquote>

-<h3>3.
-How to Fix ‘Android studio logcat nothing to show’ in Android Studio? - <a href="https://medium.com/@sgr5844/how-to-fix-android-studio-logcat-nothing-to-show-in-android-studio-0784e0ba59cf?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sagar Gaikwad`**

-<blockquote>Logcat Window is the place where various messages can be printed when an application runs.
-Suppose, you are running your application and…
-Continue reading on Medium »</blockquote>

-<h3>4.
-I Built a Secure Android LLM Chat App.
-Then I Tried to Break It. - <a href="https://medium.com/@whiskahsieh/i-built-a-secure-android-llm-chat-app-then-i-tried-to-break-it-88449c33d775?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Whiskahsieh`**

-<blockquote>What jadx, apktool, and Frida taught me about the limits of on-device security.
-Continue reading on Medium »</blockquote>

-<h3>5.
-3 Realistic Side Hustles to Make Your First $1,000 Online in 2026 - <a href="https://medium.com/@skhan064675/3-realistic-side-hustles-to-make-your-first-1-000-online-in-2026-fe6144c4339d?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Salman Khan`**

-<blockquote>Making your first $1,000 online in 2026 is more realistic than ever.
-You don’t necessarily need a large investment, a fancy degree, or…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
-<h3>1.
-AI Can Write Your React Native App.
-Expo Wants to Help It Ship Too. - <a href="https://medium.com/@adsalihac/ai-can-write-your-react-native-app-expo-wants-to-help-it-ship-too-26ca200b1546?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. iOS 27 CarPlay Just Got Its Biggest Upgrade in Years, and Your Car Might Already Support It - <a href="https://medium.com/@appleinsides/ios-27-carplay-just-got-its-biggest-upgrade-in-years-and-your-car-might-already-support-it-4684a98e561b?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AHMED SALIH AC`**
+✍️ **posted by `apple insides`**

-<blockquote>AI coding tools are getting surprisingly good at writing React Native code.
+<blockquote>Siri finally sounds like it belongs in this decade.
+And your dashboard can now stream video without you touching your phone.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stop Losing Your Rewards Cards.
-Put Every Single One in Your Pocket Instead. - <a href="https://medium.com/@appleinsides/stop-losing-your-rewards-cards-put-every-single-one-in-your-pocket-instead-f737fcd4c110?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Using Dated “Glassmorphism”: The Midjourney Prompt for Apple’s Liquid Glass iOS Icons - <a href="https://medium.com/@promptliness/stop-using-dated-glassmorphism-the-midjourney-prompt-for-apples-liquid-glass-ios-icons-b21f1afdff4a?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `apple insides`**
+✍️ **posted by `Promptliness`**

-<blockquote>That grocery loyalty card buried in your junk drawer?
-It could be living in your iPhone right now, ready in two taps.
+<blockquote>(Generate production-ready, internally lit translucent app icons — tested and verified by Promptliness)
 Continue reading on Medium »</blockquote>

 <h3>3.
-I built a puzzle game with no clock.
-Here’s what I learned about calm design - <a href="https://medium.com/@moh305/i-built-a-puzzle-game-with-no-clock-heres-what-i-learned-about-calm-design-1abb39c4758c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Swift Error Handling: throw, try, catch, and Result - <a href="https://dkvekariya.medium.com/swift-error-handling-throw-try-catch-and-result-897fb535f805?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mourad Hamdi`**
+✍️ **posted by `Divyesh Vekariya`**

-<blockquote>Designing OutBrick taught me that most of the stress in puzzle games has nothing to do with the puzzle.
+<blockquote>Swift forces you to acknowledge every failure path before your code builds.
+That is not a restriction.
+It is a feature.
 Continue reading on Medium »</blockquote>

 <h3>4.
-SwiftData in practice: what I learned building a real (and simple) app, and how it compares to Core… - <a href="https://medium.com/@laratenore/swiftdata-in-practice-what-i-learned-building-a-real-and-simple-app-and-how-it-compares-to-core-bfa426b761a0?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lara Tenore`**

-<blockquote>A hands-on tour of SwiftData — models, queries, predicates, relationships, migrations, and concurrency— through a small to-do app, with a…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Apple’s Foundation Models Framework: What Actually Runs on the iPhone, and What Doesn’t - <a href="https://medium.com/@iniyarajan/apples-foundation-models-framework-what-actually-runs-on-the-iphone-and-what-doesn-t-c9ae33ed03b1?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Iniyarajan S. | AI × Developer Productivity`**

-<blockquote>The framework gives every iOS app a free on-device language model through one Swift API.
-Continue reading on Medium »</blockquote>

-<h3>6.
-Mobile Vulnerabilities in Hacking: Understanding Risks, Common Exploits, and Defenses in 2025-20262 - <a href="https://medium.com/@kudlayanastasia87/mobile-vulnerabilities-in-hacking-understanding-risks-common-exploits-and-defenses-in-2025-20262-fae9a1e4183a?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Is Malware?
+Complete Guide to Types, Risks, Detection, Prevention & Removal | Hire Hacker - <a href="https://medium.com/@hackersclique857/what-is-malware-complete-guide-to-types-risks-detection-prevention-removal-hire-hacker-1dfe4e2a5d38?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anastasia Kudlay`**

-<blockquote>Mobile devices have become the primary gateway to our digital lives.
-From banking and healthcare to work communications and personal data…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Rewind Music: Play the Same Song in Perfect Sync on Up to 8 Devices - <a href="https://medium.com/@pallavchaudhari/rewind-music-play-the-same-song-in-perfect-sync-on-up-to-8-devices-c95ece82fea5?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pallav Chaudhari`**

-<blockquote>I have two Bluetooth speakers at home — from two different companies.
-All I wanted was for both of them to play the same song at the same…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Where a Coordinator Comes From: MVVM-C on iOS, Part 2 - <a href="https://medium.com/@canozgundogus/where-a-coordinator-comes-from-mvvm-c-on-ios-part-2-2ad313b3b351?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Özgün Doğuş Can`**

-<blockquote>Part 2 of 3.
-Part 1 was about ownership: a coordinator is alive while its parent lists it, and the router tells it when its screen is gone…
-Continue reading on Medium »</blockquote>

-<h3>9.
-Xcode Just Changed How iOS Developers Test Their Apps — Android Developers, This One Is Interesting - <a href="https://kundan-kumar.medium.com/xcode-just-changed-how-ios-developers-test-their-apps-android-developers-this-one-is-interesting-7c5a447428d2?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kundan Kumar`**
+✍️ **posted by `BlackHat`**

-<blockquote>If you have recently opened Xcode and noticed something different about how iPhone simulators are managed, you are not imagining things.
+<blockquote>Malware remains one of the most persistent and damaging threats in cybersecurity.
+Short for malicious software, malware refers to any…
 Continue reading on Medium »</blockquote>